jamescommons/blockz/README.md

 * Add website icon that shows up in browser tab
 * Figure out music that should play in menu and in game
 * Add contact info to main menu
-* Use cookies to track progress/highscore
+* Use localStorage to track progress/highscore
 * Add a script to load a previous session if game never ended
 * Cookies never expire
 * Add tutorial to main menu
-* Fix resizing window not moving UI elements

 -------------------------------------